-I can’t tell you how many times I have received cover letters and resumes that were addressed to a different person at a different company.
+I can’t tell you how many times I have received cover letters and resumes that were addressed to a different person than me.

 Job seekers can have a lot going on.
-They use templates (like this).
-They forget to change names and addresses.
+They use cover letter templates.
+They forget to change recipients’ names and addresses from one use of their template to the next.
 I’m not kidding.
 I’ve seen it on every search I’ve ever done.
 Even for C-level jobs.

 I can’t think of a single time that I then interviewed the sender.
 Rather, I just wondered: